mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

 can bring you up many more directories by just adding dots (...) :-).

 Another neat short hand is `!$` which is an alias for the last argument of the previous command.
-This can be handy if one create a new directory and want to change into it without typing the the directory again.
+This can be handy if one creates a new directory and wants to change into it without typing the the directory again.
 So commands would be

     mkdir -p make/new/directory
     cd !$